pentagramswheel/libra/README.md

 **runGradCmd**

-The `runGradCmd` method formally runs the `lpgrad` command, loading a user `player`.
+The `runGradCmd` method formally runs the `lpgrad` command, loading users `players`.

 **onMessageReceived**

-The `onMessageReceieved` method parses through user-input `e`, checking if a command was used, and executing based on the command, if any.
+The `onMessageReceieved` method parses through user input `e`, checking if a command was used, and executing based on the command, if any.

 ----